Published in English and French versions, the book is available for viewing and download free of charge.

-I heartily recommend that all lovers of French music – and of classical music in general composed between 1890 and the 1950s – explore this book.
+I heartily recommend that all lovers of French music – or of classical music in general dating between 1890 and the 1950s – explore this book.
 It is chockfull of information, beautifully produced, well-organized and easy to read … and it also includes a very helpful index of composers and their works featured in the book.

-Speaking personally, I learned new information about several of these composers and their compositions that I did not know before – and I imagine you’ll find the same.
+Speaking personally, I learned new information about several of these composers and their compositions that I did not know before – and I imagine you’ll do the same.

 Update (3/10/18): In March 2018, the first commercial recording in 30 years of Florent Schmitt’s Symphony No. 2 was released by Chandos Records, in a blockbuster performance featuring the BBC Symphony Orchestra conducted by its music director, Sakari Oramo.
 Speaking about this recording at the time of its release, Mr. Southon was effusive in his praise:

 “This recording will surely count as a landmark in the recognition of Schmitt, in part because it’s performed by an important and iconic foreign orchestra.

 It’s interesting to see that French music-lovers sometimes need the validation of foreign performances to become convinced of the worthiness of their own national music.
 It can be claimed that Berlioz was revealed to the French by British and American performers.